Our 42-hour vacation itineraries are tailored to your interests—from arts-and-culture escapes to outdoor adventures.More

 All roads lead to Bellinzona, the fortified valley city that guards the important European crossroads of the St. Gotthard and San Bernardino routes.
 The capital of Ticino, its importance through the ages is evident in the three massive fortified castles that rise over its ancient center.
 As the only example of late-medieval military architecture preserved along the Alpine range, the castles and

 fortifications have been named a World Heritage Site by UNESCO.
 They were built by the Sforza and Visconti families, the dukes of Milan who ruled northern Italy and its environs for centuries.
 In the 15th century many of the surrounding valleys began falling into the hands of the expanding Swiss Confederation.
 Bellinzona, however, remained Italian until Milan itself—as well as Bellinzona—was occupied by the French in 1503.
-Bellinzona decided to cast its lot with the confederation.
+Bellinzona decided to cast its lot in with the confederation.
 Ironically, the names of the castles that had been built in part to keep the Swiss at bay were then changed to Schwyz, Uri, and Unterwalden—the three core cantons of the Swiss Confederation.
 Eventually the names were changed again, and the fortresses are known today as Castelgrande, Castello di Montebello, and Castello di Sasso Corbaro.

 In the heart of Swiss Italy lies Campione.
-Here, in this southernmost of regions, the police cars have Swiss license plates but the police officers...
+Here, in this southernmost of regions, the police cars have Swiss license plates but the officers...